Aisle5Oakland/aisle5oakland.github.io/_beermenu/9920-EightBridgesNottinghamBrown.md

  - is_light: " "
  - is_malty: "True"
  - is_sour: " "
+long_desc: "This full bodied English Brown ale is malt forward with low hop aromas.
+While drinking this beer you’ll notice its flavors tend toward raisin, molasses, nut and caramel along with the typical English hop flavors."
 ---

 This is a description for Eight Bridges Brown Ale